linjun123/Psychodynamics-simple-model/README.md

 ## Project status

 This is an experimental research scaffold for psychodynamic-style agent architecture, interpretability, affect-style control, and safe trace observability.
 APIs, schemas, and internal stages may evolve.

+## Acknowledgement

+This repository is a personal-interest project built out of private intellectual curiosity and independent experimentation.

+It is not affiliated with any institution, research lab, clinical organization, or commercial product.
+The architecture, terminology, and implementation should be understood as exploratory hobby research and engineering experimentation, not as formal psychological theory, clinical guidance, or a claim about machine consciousness.